 closest to the off-lattice point

-CVP appears to be fairly straightforward in the two-dimensional example but it is believed that CVP is very difficult for higher dimension lattices (say, 200 - 400).
+CVP appears to be straightforward in the two-dimensional example but it is believed that CVP is difficult for higher dimension lattices (say, 200-400).
 Initially working with and visualizing higher-dimension vectors makes the brain sizzle so I plan on sticking with the two dimensional case.

 In a GGH keypair, a public key is a “bad” basis and a private key is a “good” basis.
-A “good” basis is a relatively orthogonal with short basis vectors.
-There are algorithms for approximating CVP for a “good” basis.
-One such algorithm is called Babai’s Closest Vector algorithm.
+A “good” basis is a close to orthogonal with short basis vectors.
+There exist algorithms for approximating CVP for a “good” basis.
+One such algorithm is called Babai's Closest Vector algorithm.